AMN-SHK/UnibotFM/data/nlu.md

 - timings for library
 - timing for students in library
 - what are library timings
+- when is library open
+- when can i issue a book

 ## intent:library_card
-- How can I apply for a library card ?
+- How can I apply for a library card
 - apply library card
 - how apply for library card
 - how can i get library card